Published: August 21, 2020 | Last Updated: May 26, 2025

 Meanwhile, the problem with Anton Bauer mounts is that they are not as likely to be compatible with other accessories, but that’s nothing an adapter can’t fix – if your budget can spare one.

-While the Anton Bauer mounts are less common, they tend to be more reliable than the V-mount batteries and their vertical locking mechanism.
+While the Anton Bauer mounts are less common, they are more reliable than the V-mount batteries and their vertical locking mechanism.

 The AB mount, meanwhile, is more secure due to its 3-stud system with the horizontal lock.